Container Gardening Supply List

 You will need a few supplies for planting, including soil, seeds, and a comfortable area where you can work planting and transplanting seedlings.

-- Seedling containers to start any long-growing plants indoors.
+- Seed starting containers – Use them to start any long-growing plants indoors.
 This will help you to jumpstart the growing season.

-- Raised Garden Table – A great option to check out.
+- Raised Garden Table – A great option for growing a mini garden that is compact and higher up.

 Supplies for Growing

-- Watering can – If you only have a few containers, a watering can may be all you need.
+- Watering can – Great for smaller setups or if you only have a few containers.

 - Plant Supports – Good for peppers and jalapeños.